-Spatchcock Turkey is a great way to cook your Thanksgiving bird!
-This spatchcock turkey recipe is simple, delicious, tender and cuts down on cooking time (and results in a more evenly-cooked turkey) – win-win!
+Our tender and juicy Spatchcock Turkey is a great way to cook your Thanksgiving Day bird!
+This spatchcock turkey recipe is simple, delicious, and cuts down on cooking time.
+Plus, it results in a more evenly-cooked turkey for your holiday table!

-Get ready for a delicious, easy way to cook your turkey this year!
-You may have heard of spatchock (aka butterflied) chicken, but you have tried it with a turkey?
+Get ready for a delicious, easy way to cook a whole turkey this year for your Thanksgiving dinner!
+You may have heard of cooking a butterflied chicken, but you have tried it with a turkey?!
 We have and it is absolutely amazing!
-Serve with Wild Rice Stuffing, Green Bean Casserole and Cranberry Sauce (don’t forget the Dairy-Free Pumpkin Pie)!
+Serve with all your favorite Thanksgiving side dish recipes, like Wild Rice Stuffing, Green Bean Casserole and Cranberry Sauce.
+The whole family is going to love how fast it cooks, while still staying so juicy!

 What You Will Need

 - butter: so much butter!
 This helps the skin become golden brown and oh-so-good!
-You can use ghee in place of butter if you want!
+Option to swap with ghee or a plant-based butter, if you prefer.

-- turkey seasoning: we have our own Homemade Turkey Seasoning we will be using for this recipe – classic and delicious.
+- turkey seasoning: we have our own homemade Turkey Seasoning – classic and delicious.
 It is a mix of kosher salt, ground black pepper, garlic powder, onion powder, sage and more!

 - onion + broth + white wine + aromatics: adding these to the bottom of the roasting pan not only helps keep the turkey moist and juicy, but also adds to the overall flavor.
 The white wine really adds a noticeable flavor boost to the gravy as well!